ObipixelGIT/dnsFIND/README.md

 - The DNS information includes A, CNAME, MX, TXT, and SOA records, and for each A record found, the IP address location is also retrieved and added to a KML file.
 - The KML file is saved in the same directory as the script, and its name includes the domain name.
 - You can then Import the KML file from your system into Google Earth (https://earth.google.com).
 - Once in Google Earth, click the 3 lines menu, choose Projects, then import a KML from your system and open the kml you created.
 You can get the location of the KML from your output on the screen.
-Screenshots have been provided of an example domain: domain.com
+- A sample of a KML output and screenshots have been provided (example domain: domain.com)
 - The script uses ANSI escape sequences to print colored output to the console.

 ## Preparation